 Although this dough recipe calls for the use of a stand mixer, it can easily be made by hand by substituting a few minutes of hand kneading instead of the stand mixer kneading in the recipe.

 After getting the hang of the basic recipe, which calls for King Arthur Bread Flour, you may eventually want to try using authentic Italian flour for your pizza dough.
 Italian pizza flours (“Tipo 00” flours) are the cornerstone of authentic Italian pizza.

 Named for their very fine “00” mill grind and processing, these flours produce a very soft, super-fine, high-strength flour.
 Many pizzerias use these flours as the sole flour for their pizza dough or in combination with bread flour, often as a 50:50 mix.

-Using Italian flours will slightly change the texture and character of the pizza dough.
+Using Italian flours for pizza dough will slightly change the texture and character of the dough.
 It may also provide digestive benefits, as they are manufactured from Italian and European wheat, which is often reported to be better tolerated by those with domestic gluten intolerance.